Norbert Schedler: Early faculty appointments and arrival at UCA

 After a year beginning in his Pennsylvania parish, and before finishing his Princeton Ph.D., Schedler accepted an offer to teach at Concordia Senior College in Fort Wayne, Indiana, where he was an associate professor from 1963 to 1967 and chair of the Department of Philosophy from 1968 to 1969.
 His students read Plato and Nietzsche in their original languages.
 Sixty went on to complete doctorates, and several became presidents of colleges, theologians, professors, and philosophers.
 Accusations of heretical thought dogged him here as well.
 Conservative teachers and administrators at the school were concerned about liberalizing scholarly practices.
-"I got up to give a talk in the chapel," he recalled, "and said that my text for that day was going to be on Frederich Nietzsche, and the text was 'I can't believe a God who couldn't dance.'
+"I got up to give a talk in the chapel," he recalled, "and said that my text for that day was going to be on Friedrich Nietzsche, and the text was 'I can't believe a God who couldn't dance.'
 And I proceeded to give a sermon on how God is a person and God interacts with us, and if we pray there's the possibility that we could convince God to do otherwise as Abraham had done."
 Following the talk, members of the Religion Department appealed to the president and board of trustees, asking that he be fired.
 The incident led Schedler to question his continued service to the school: "I could see more and more that I was in the wrong place."
 He returned to his dissertation research, completing his thesis in 1967.
 The school later closed in the Seminex controversy as Missouri Synod leadership began questioning professors who used historical-critical methods for biblical interpretation or stressed the importance of the Gospel over other scripture.

 In 1967, Schedler became a Visiting Associate Professor in the Department of Philosophy at Purdue University, replacing Calvin Schrag.
 He taught undergraduate and graduate classes, including courses on contemporary ethics, and after one year secured a full-time appointment at Purdue University Fort Wayne branch.
 He became chair of the Department of Philosophy in 1969, and worked with the Center for Studies of the Person.
 Schedler rose to full professor rank in 1973.
 He inaugurated a course in women's studies and another in men's studies, and taught about themes like the future of marriage, the environment, and human sexuality.